Skip to Content

 John is an American man.
 Jennifer is an American woman.

-In this example sentence, the verb faire (to make, to do) is conjugated in the futur simple tense, which I explain in this lesson.
+In this example sentence, the verb faire (to make, to do) is conjugated in the futur simple tense.

 Le président américain fera un discours à la télévision ce soir.